cognitedata/reveal/.github/pull_request_template.md

 - [ ] I have added documentation to new and changed elements; both public and internally shared ones
 - [ ] I have refactored the code for testability, readability and extendibility to the best of my ability.
 - [ ] I have listed the JIRA tasks covering remaining work or tech debt related to this PR in the description.
-- [ ] I have noted down and am currently tracking any technical debt introduced in this PR.